Home CountryAustralia Top 19 Tech Companies and Startups in Australia

 Sector: Computer Software / SAAS based Solution

-Atlassian Corporation Plc is into the development of software that helps project managers and developers work more effectively and efficiently.
+Atlassian Corporation Plc is involved in developing software that helps project managers and developers work more effectively and efficiently.

-It is an Australian company that was founded in 2002 by Scott Farquhar and Mike Cannon-Brookes.
+It is an Australian company founded in 2002 by Scott Farquhar and Mike Cannon-Brookes.

-Atlassian has simplified business management for its users with its various services like collaboration tools, management software, project planning, and IT help-desk solutions.
+Atlassian has simplified business management for its users with various services such as collaboration tools, management software, project planning, and IT help-desk solutions.

-Atlassian has 4 different segments – subscriptions, perpetual license, maintenance, and others.
+Atlassian has 4 different segments – subscriptions, perpetual licenses, maintenance, and others.

 The company has the backing of 4 investors and has raised $210 million in just 2 rounds of funding.
 And with its over 150,000 users, Atlassian must be doing something right.
 (Source: Crunchbase)